Audibene-GMBH/product.frontend-coding-challenge/README.md

 **Setting**

 We expect you to ​invest about 4-8 hours f​or this task.
 We prefer quality over quantity.​ The level of feature completeness, documentation, tests is subject to your decision making.
 Feel free to make any trade-off and document your decisions.
-Think: Product Management is in vacation and not available.
+Think: product management is on vacation and not available.

 **Deliverable**

 Please provide us a link to a git repo with your source code and instructions on how to run the code.
-Make sure it works rather out of the box.
-Briefly describe your solution and explicitly mention any trade-offs and simplifications in your solution.
-Put Instructions and solution description in a README file.
+Make sure it works out of the box and Briefly describe your solution and explicitly mention any trade-offs and simplifications.
+Put instructions and solution description in a README file.